Lean vs Agile: what are the differences, what do they have in common, and how can they be integrated into industry?

 Origin and Foundations of Lean

-The Lean Management is a method for organizing that originated in the Japanese automobile industry, more specifically at Toyota.
+Lean Management is a work organization method that originated in the Japanese automotive industry, more specifically at Toyota..
 Faced with the need to produce better, faster, and with less waste, Toyota developed the Toyota Production Systema model based on the systematic elimination of non-value-added tasks, the optimization of flowsandcontinuous improvement.
 This model was gradually formalized into a Lean approachapproach, now deployed far beyond the automotive industry, in healthcare, services and energy.

 The 5 Key Principles of Lean Thinking